codeonlyjs/website/content/guide/templateTransitions.md

 ## Custom Transitions

-Everything described above applies to CodeOnly's built-in `TransitionCss` transition.
+Everything described above applies to CodeOnly's built-in `TransitionCss` transition handler.

-You can however built your own transitions that use JavaScript or other animation techniques for transitions.
+You can however built your own transition handlers that use JavaScript or other animation techniques and libraries for animations.

-If the transition options has a `type` property it is used as a constructor create a custom transition handler.
+If the transition options has a `type` property it is used as a constructor to create a custom transition handler.

-The handler is constructed using the JavaScript `new` operator and passed the following parameters:
+The handler is constructed using the `new` operator and passed the following parameters:

 * `options` - the options object passed to the `transition` function.